 Level 2 Geography offers a mixture of Achievement Standards from Geography, Earth & Space Science, Education for Sustainability

 The learning program contributes to a student aiming for Level 2 NZQA Certificate Endorsement.
 If you completed GEOS and GEOB you may have completed some of these Achievement Standards.
-You have the potential to gain 14 internal credits across GEO, EfS and ESS as well as 8 external credits from GEO or EfS - depending on your pathway.
+You have the potential to gain 14 internal credits across GEO, EfS and ESS or Textiles as well as 8 external credits from GEO or EfS - depending on your pathway.

 (Please note if your focus is on Subject Endorsement in Geography you will have the potential to gain 11 Internal credits and 8 external credits in Level 2 Geography).